PHHS-07/Multifunctional-Keylogger/README.md

 - Ethical hacking training

 ## 🙋‍♂️ Author
-Built with passion by an ethical hacker(@PHHS-07) for practice & learning.
+Built with passion by an ethical hacker(@PHHS-07) for funfull practice & joyfull learning.